jay-esh/haskell-course-notes/notes/lists/listsAndTuples.md

 aTuple :: (Integer, Char, [Char]) aTuple = (1,'2',"a string")
 ```
-Note: string is nothing but a string of characters and the character is surrounded by a single quotation ehile the string is surrounded by double quotation.
+Note: string is nothing but a string of characters and the character is surrounded by a single quotation while the string is surrounded by double quotation.

 One important function using list and tuple is the "zip" function
 ```